 The school uses a database called Infinite Campus.
-This is where we record student attendance and grades, and it is through this system that Yinghua compiles and sends required attendance reports to the State of Minnesota.
+This is where we record student attendance, grades and behavior records.
+It is through this system that Yinghua compiles and sends required reports to the State of Minnesota.

 Infinite Campus automatically sends unexcused absence alerts to you via phone and email.
 These alerts are for student safety, and they remind you about whether our records show that an absence is excused or unexcused.
 If you receive an automated call, contact the school to fill us in on any missing information related to the absence.
 Note that Infinite Campus treats the unexcused absences you report to us ahead of time the same as unexcused absences that are not pre-reported.
-As a result, even after you appropriately alert us to an upcoming family vacation day, you will receive the automated call.
+As a result, even after you appropriately alert us to an upcoming family vacation day, you will receive the automated call if the absence is unexcused.
 If you've already told us about the day of absence, you do not need to contact the school.